 Celebrating 85 Years

-Post 81: One Wall Street
+Post 81: One Wall Street, NYC

 Post 82: 50 West Street, NYC

-Post 83: 29 Flatbush Ave (66 Rockwell Place) Brooklyn
+Post 83: 29 Flatbush Ave (66 Rockwell Place), Brooklyn, NY

-After sitting for years as a vacant parking lot, 29 Flatbush Ave. began a new life as a 42-story residential tower.
+After sitting for years as a vacant parking lot, 29 Flatbush Avenue began a new life as a 42-story residential tower.
 Renamed 66 Rockwell Place, the Dermot Co. rental building broke ground in early 2011 and topped out in 2013.
 Located in the culturally rich BAM district, residents can walk to the Opera House, Barclays Center, the BRIC Theatre, BAM Fisher Theater, The Brooklyn Academy of Music, The Mark Morris Dance Center, the Polonsky Shakespeare Center, and Theatre for a New Audience.
-There are 326 units in the building, with 20% affordable housing.
+There are 326 units in the building, with 20% designated as affordable housing.
 UBS provided hoisting and perimeter protection for this residential tower in the heart of Brooklyn.

-Post 84: Safety Never Takes a Day OffSafety never takes a day off, especially high in the sky atop some of the tallest buildings in the world.
-UBS is committed to providing a safe environment in which to work with the cooperative efforts of all its employees.
+Safety never takes a day off, especially high in the sky atop some of the tallest buildings in the world.
+UBS is committed to providing a safe environment for its workers, the workers on construction and restoration projects, and the general public through the cooperation of all its employees.
 To that end, UBS employees are trained and educated on safe work practices on a continual basis.
-Safety has and always will remain, our number one priority.
+Safety has and always will remain our number one priority.

-Post 85: A Salute to our Old and Current Crews.
+Post 85: A Salute to our Old and Current Crews!

-A company doesn’t get to be 85 years old without a reliable crew so for our final 85th Anniversary post we’d like to salute all our employees, both active and retired, who have participated in making this company what it is today.
+A company doesn’t get to be 85 years old without a reliable crew so for our final 85th Anniversary post, we’d like to salute all our employees, both active and retired, who have participated in making this company what it is today.
 We thank each and every one of you for your focus and devotion to the task at hand.
 Because of you all, UBS has sealed its reputation for excellence as a leader in the construction industry.